blackbaud/on-api-php-sdk/README.md

 ## Features

-* Provides easy-to-use HTTP clients for all supported onApi methods and authentication protocols.
+* Provides easy-to-use HTTP clients for all supported ON API methods and authentication protocols.
 * Currently built on Curl
 * Provides authentication and simple token management